A History of the College Chapel - Part Two

 The President of St John’s College – Dr Frank Salmon, FSA – has written programme notes for the Choir’s new recording, Locus Iste, telling the story of our College Chapel.
 The recording marks the 150th anniversary of the Chapel’s Consecration.

-In this second of three serialised parts, Frank explores the architectural highlights of the College Chapel, designed by renowned architect George Gilbert Scott.
+In this article, Frank explores the architectural highlights of the College Chapel, designed by renowned architect George Gilbert Scott.

 In 1862, architect George Gilbert Scott was approached without competition for a design of the proposed "new" College Chapel.
 His solution to fitting a larger Chapel into the existing First Court of St John's College was ingenious.
 By abutting a transept onto the end of the Hall block the new building could be placed north of the old Chapel – which could therefore continue to serve the College during the construction period.
 The model is that of Merton College, Oxford, where the nave was never built.
 Merton was also the model for the niches placed on the buttresses resemblance to that of the smaller Exeter College, Oxford, which Scott had built a few years previously – and both share a generic source in King Louis IX’s Sainte-Chapelle in Paris, with its short but high proportions and eastern chevet.
 Scott, however, defined the overall style in Cambridge as late thirteenth century Decorated, “the best variety of pointed architecture” as he described it, justifying his choice by reference to fragmentary remains of the chapel of the Hospital of St John that he found on site.